Our Work

 The Disappearing Rainbow

 The rainbow has come to symbolize many things over time- luck, promise, Pride.
-But for many identifying as trans and lesbian during the terrifying regime of Hitler, the colors of the rainbow became identifiers of a different kind.
+But for many identifying as trans during the terrifying Nazi regime of Hitler, the colors of the rainbow became identifiers of a different kind.
 Colors were assigned in the form of triangles with black being the color ascribed to anyone considered to be “asocial”.
-Without light, the bright, vibrant colors of equity disappear into a darkness, just like this black triangle.